 - 5% on travel purchased through Chase Ultimate Rewards

 - 3% on dining at restaurants, including takeout and eligible delivery services

 And since you can purchase many gift cards at drug stores, that can theoretically allow you to earn 3 points per dollar spent at many other retailers.

 Increased welcome offer for new applicants

 If you do not yet have this card, you can also take advantage of the recently announced welcome offer which will allow you to earn even more points.

-The Value of Chase Ultimate Reward Points
+The value of Chase Ultimate Reward points

-This is the perfect no annual fee card to partner up with another Chase Ultimate Rewards credit cards where you can transfer to partners, personally I like the Chase Ultimate Freedom and Chase Sapphire Reserve combo.
-You use the Chase Ultimate Freedom on every day purchases, the Chase Sapphire Reserve for all travel and dinning purchases, and then you transfer the points earned from your Ultimate Freedom account to your Sapphire Reserve account.
-From your Sapphire Reserve account you can transfer your points to some awesome travel partners, with my personal favorites being Hyatt, United, and British Airways — all partners transfer at a 1:1 ratio.
+I personally am a fan of combining this card with the Chase Sapphire Reserve.
+You use the Chase Freedom Unlimited on every day purchases, the Chase Sapphire Reserve for all travel purchases, and then you transfer the points earned from your no annual fee card to your premier Chase Ultimate Reward card.
+Within your premier card, you can transfer your points to some awesome travel partners, with my personal favorites being Hyatt, United, and British Airways — all partners transfer at a 1:1 ratio.

 Disclosure: This post contains affiliate links.
 As always, thank you for supporting Deals We Like and enjoy traveling on a deal!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.